 Braces typically make it more challenging to clean all areas of the teeth.
 They provide niches where food can become lodged.
 The plaque that forms as a result contains bacteria that can cause cavities.
 Your dentist can recommend a fluoride rinse or gel.
 Daily application of the rinse or gel helps to protect the teeth against cavities, as well as using floss threaders and brushing at the gum line.

 6. Are you receiving, or have you received, radiation therapy to the head and neck?

-According to the American Society of Clinical Oncology, adults who get this type of therapy may have side effects that affect a person's mouth, teeth and salivary glands.
+Adults who get this type of therapy may have side effects that affect a person's mouth, teeth and salivary glands.
 Dental and oral side effects may occur, but fortunately you and your dentist can manage care to alleviate some of these effects.

 If your dry mouth results from radiation therapy, then using generous amounts of fluoride rinse can help to prevent decay.
 Your dental professional may recommend higher doses of fluoride, which may require a prescription.
 Sometimes a dentist will make a custom tray to help keep the fluoride close to the teeth and make it more effective by staying on the teeth where it is needed.
 You place this tray over your teeth for the prescribed time your dentist suggests to ensure more prolonged contact with the fluoride.
 After applying the fluoride, you must not rinse your mouth for 30 minutes.
 You also should visit your dentist every 2 to 3 months, or as recommended.

 What to Do

 Talk to your dentist to determine your risk of dental decay.
 You can reduce this risk in several ways:

 - Reduce frequent snacking, especially carbohydrates